-Once your baby starts exploring, a playpen is one way to let them play independently, while still keeping an eye on them.
-But without any Australian standard for playpens, how can you be sure they are safe enough to secure your child and prevent injury?
+Once your baby starts exploring, a playpen is one way to let them play independently while still keeping an eye on them.
+But without any Australian standard for playpens, how can you be sure they're safe enough to secure your child and prevent injury?
 CHOICE is here to help.

-Most of the time, our priority is to test what you'll see in the retailers.
-Our playpens typically come from brands you'll see in mainstream nursery or department stores, or ones that feature prominently when you search for them online.
-We also keep discontinued models in our table, as there is a second-hand market for them.
+Most of the time, our priority is to test what you'll see in stores.
+Our playpens typically come from brands available in mainstream nursery or department stores, or ones that feature prominently when you search for them online.
+We also keep discontinued models in our table, as there's a second-hand market for them.

-To come up with our list we survey manufacturers to find out about their range of models and we take member feedback on board.
-Our buyers then purchase products as you the consumer would, either in-store or online.
-This is to ensure that the products we received have not been tweaked in any way, or received special treatment during transit.
+To come up with our product list we survey manufacturers to find out about their range of models and we take member feedback on board.
+Our buyers then purchase products just like a regular consumer would, either instore or online.
+This is to make sure the products we receive haven't been 'tweaked' in any way, or received special treatment during transit.

-Using suitable measuring devices, our experts look for potential footholds which could cause a child to climb the enclosure and escape, or which could pose a fall risk.
+Using suitable measuring devices, our experts look for potential footholds that could cause a child to climb the enclosure and escape, or that could pose a fall risk.
 We also check the security of the gate (if there is one).
-It needs to be childproof, and automatically latch when it is closed.
+It needs to be childproof, and automatically latch when it's closed.

 Ease of use

-We look at the amount of effort required to assemble and install the product.
-We also look at how easy it is to release and close the latch, as well as how easy it is to open and close the playpen (for an adult).
+We look at the amount of effort required to assemble and install the playpen, how easy it is to release and close the latch, and how easy it is to open and close the playpen (for an adult).

-We usually recommend children's products according to whether they pass or fail major tests (70% of the overall score).
+We usually recommend children's products according to whether they pass or fail major tests (this makes up 70% of the CHOICE Expert Rating, our overall score).
 We also incorporate an ease of use score (30%).

-Models that score under 50% for performance are not recommended because it means the playpen has not passed key safety tests.
-We list these failures in our bad points in the playpen review table.
+Playpens that score under 50% for performance are not recommended because it means the playpen has not passed key safety tests.
+We list these failures in our 'Bad points' section of the playpen reviews table.